-Neither this nor that--Nondual Awareness and Suffering
+Neither this nor that.

-Neither this nor that--Nondual Awareness and Suffering
+Neither this nor that.

 The mind creates the abyss, and the heart crosses it." - Sri Nisargadatta Maharaj